This page is rather stubbly and could use some expansion. Are you a bad enough dude to rescue this article?

 Another special Game & Watch unit, this one themed around the Legend of Zelda series, was released on November 12, 2021 for that series' 35th Anniversary.

-To access the menu, power off the console by pressing the POWER button for 5 seconds, while it is plugged in, then hold Up + B, press POWER, then before the Mario Clock appears, release Up and B, and press GAME + PAUSE/SET.
+A simple factory test menu is present that was used during the hardware's production to check if the handheld works as intended.
+To access the menu, power off the console by pressing the POWER button for 5 seconds while it's plugged in to any AC power outlet.
+Then hold Up + B, press POWER, then before the Mario Clock appears, release Up and B, and press GAME + PAUSE/SET.

-After hitting this button combo, the system will cycle through the following tests:
+After hitting this button combination, the system will cycle through the following tests:

 Power (Eject / Insert / Current Battery Power + user confirmation)